stonepros/stone/doc/man/8/stoneadm.rst

 Description
 ===========

-:program:`cephadm` is a command line tool to manage the local host for the cephadm orchestrator.
+:program:`stoneadm` is a command line tool to manage the local host for the stoneadm orchestrator.

 It provides commands to investigate and modify the state of the current host.

-:program:`cephadm` is not required on all hosts, but useful when investigating a particular daemon.
+:program:`stoneadm` is not required on all hosts, but useful when investigating a particular daemon.

 Options